rento120162/ros2_workshop/README.md

 git branch
 #then you could see your branch "main"

+touch .gitignore
+vi .gitignore
+#on the .gitignore
+#  build
+#  install
+#  log
+#If there are files(or folder) you want to ignore, put it on .gitignore

 git add .
 #to commit all files, if not you can choose your own file
 git status